Force over Distance: Chapter 16

 “So?”
 Young asked.

 “I feel like you don’t get the significance of this.”
 Eli glanced at Rush.
 “The guy invented a programming language.
 Like, it did not exist before.
 It’s new.
-It seems to work on both Earth laptops and Ancient systems, which just—WHAT.
+It seems to work on both Earth laptops and Ancient systems, which just, like, WHAT.
 I mean, what??
-Like, he’s got a compiler for the SGC software, but I don’t think he even needs it for Destiny.
-It’s almost weirdly conversational if you know your way around Ancient code architectures—” Eli clamped his jaw shut, stared at the top of the nearest wall and drew a slow breath in through his nose.
+Like, he’s got a compiler for the SGC software, but I don’t think he even needs it for Destiny?
+It’s almost weirdly conversational if you know your way around Ancient code architectures.”
+Eli clamped his jaw shut, stared at the top of the nearest wall and drew in a slow breath through his nose.

 “Can you break this down for me?”

 Eli shut his eyes.
-“I just—hate him so much sometimes,” he said in a whisper.
+“I just hate him so much sometimes,” he whispered.

 “Eli,” Young growled.
 “What the hell did he do.”